Wednesday season two may be leaving Netflix

 Jenna Ortega series may find a new home on another streaming platform

+Wednesday is yet to be renewed for a second season by Netflix, leading fans to question if it will remain on the platform.

-The hit series, which stars Jenna Ortega as Wednesday Addams, landed on Netflix in November last year.
-It went on to become a huge hit for the streaming giant.
+The hit series, which stars Jenna Ortega as Wednesday Addams, landed on the streaming giant in November last year and went on to become a huge hit.

 Wednesday beat out Stranger Things to score the most viewing time in a single week for an English-language series on Netflix, accumulating more than 400 million hours in one week.